na-na-hi/renget/archive/tsukasa13b.md

 ## the model

-trained on unfiltered instruct data then trained on pygma balls data, then on gpt4 rp data from whocars proxy logs, then on limarp. all in metharme format (but completion in axolotl)
+trained on unfiltered instruct data then trained on pygmalions PIPPA data, then on gpt4 rp data from whocars proxy logs, then on limarp. all in metharme format (but completion in axolotl)

 cards with natural language for their personas as opposed to something like W++ will give you much better outputs